LesEDK/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that display lines containing the patter "root"  and 3 lines after the in file /etc/passwd Script that displays all the lines in the file /etc/passwd that do not contain the pattern "bin" Script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.Include capital letters as well
+Script that display lines containing the patter "root"  and 3 lines after the in file /etc/passwd Script that displays all the lines in the file /etc/passwd that do not contain the pattern "bin" Script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.Include capital letters as well Script that replaces all characters A and c from input to Z and e respectively Script that removes all letters c and C from input